Athens Greece Now

 Removal of pieces from the Acropolis

 The "Elgin Marbles" are the statuary and other pieces removed from the Acropolis in 1781 by Lord Elgin through an arrangement with the occupying Ottoman force.
-These pieces have been a source of contention for many decades as Greece has urged the British Museum in London to return the objects.
+These pieces have been a source of contention as Greece has urged the British Museum in London to return the objects.

 More on the "Elgin Marbles"